W567/Cluster_alignment/ReadMe.txt

 *******************************************************************************************************************************************
-Time to process the plate_both.ply : 20 s
+Time to process the plate_both.ply : 38 s  for 2 plates with the literator of 500.

 *******************************************************************************************************************************************
-Shortcoming :
+Shortcoming : sometimes can't extract the plate cluster out because of other stuff.
+              and the execution time is base on the amount of clusters it extracted, while some of the clusters may not have the plate target inside.

 *******************************************************************************************************************************************
-Advantage :
+Advantage : Since the target for aligning is smaller then aligning directly, it can save some time for each aligning.
+And the final result can get a better score (average distance).